Visual Servoing Approach for Autonomous UAV Landing on a Moving Vehicle: Materials and Methods

 \subsection{Sensing the Passing Vehicle}

-We considered two different strategies for the detection of the passing vehicle below the UAV when it is hovering above the road on the path of the vehicle: using the camera or using laser sensors.
+We considered two strategies for detecting the passing vehicle below the UAV when it is hovering above the road on the vehicle's path: the camera or using laser sensors.
 Due to the reliability of our pattern detection method, using the camera gives more reliable results.
-The chosen hovering altitude can be any range from few to tens of meters, where the pattern detection is reliable.
-The lower altitude allows for a faster approach to landing, while the higher altitude results in more flight time required to catch up with the vehicle (box 4 in Figure~\ref{fig:missionflow}).
+The chosen hovering altitude can range from a few to tens of meters, where the pattern detection is reliable.
+The lower altitude allows for a faster approach to landing, while the higher altitude results in more flight time required to catch up with the vehicle (box 4 in Figure~\ref{fig2}).

-The strategy of sensing the vehicle using a camera worked well in our tests, however, for the outdoor tests we developed a laser-based solution to avoid the delays introduced by the image processing and to get an even lower reaction time.
+The strategy of sensing the vehicle using a camera worked well in our tests; however, for higher vehicle speeds, we developed a laser-based solution to avoid the delays introduced by the image processing and to get an even lower reaction time.
 We used three point-laser sensors on the bottom of the UAV (as described in Section~\ref{sec:hardware}) to detect the vehicle passing below it.
-If the distance measured by any of the three lasers has a sudden drop of more than a certain threshold within a specified period of time, we assume that the vehicle is passing below the quadrotor and the landing system is triggered.
+If the distance measured by any of the three lasers has a sudden drop of more than a certain threshold within a specified period, we assume that the vehicle is passing below the quadrotor, and the landing system is triggered.

-The choice of the number of the lasers and the ideal height of the hovering depend on the width of the road, and the width and height of the vehicle.
-For the MBZIRC challenge, the road was $3$ meters wide, the vehicle was $1.5$ meters wide, and its height was $1.5$ meters.
-In order to capture this vehicle, the center laser points directly downwards, and the other two lasers are angled at approximately $30$ degrees on each side.
-With this configuration, at the altitude of $4$ meters, there will be two additional laser rays hitting the ground with a distance of $1.44$ meters from the center laser.
-When the moving vehicle (with the width and height of $1.5$ meters) passes on the road below the quadrotor, at least one of the three lasers will sense the change in the measured height.
+The choice of the number of the lasers and the ideal height of the hovering depend on the road's width and the vehicle's width and height.
+For our tests, the road was $3$~m wide, the vehicle was $1.5$~m wide, and its height was $1.5$~m.
+In order to capture this vehicle, the center laser points directly downwards, and the other two lasers are angled at approximately $30$~degrees on each side.
+With this configuration, at the altitude of $4$~m, two additional laser rays will hit the ground at a distance of $1.44$~m from the center laser.
+When the moving vehicle (with a width and height of $1.5$~m) passes on the road below the quadrotor, at least one of the three lasers will sense the change in the measured height.
+Algorithm~\ref{alg1} illustrates the method.

-Figure~\ref{fig:laser_trigger} shows examples of a laser triggering after sudden measurement changes.
+Figure~\ref{fig3} shows examples of a laser triggering after sudden measurement changes.

-\subsection{Landing using Visual Servoing}
+\subsection{Landing Using Visual Servoing}